mha6/sura-features/README.md

    - Does the sura have a complete/partial structure? e.g. chiastic, etc. (Categorical)
    - Does the sura have notable rhyming characteristics in its recitation?
    - Are there any notable audial or tajwid characteristics of the sura?
+   - What is the distribution of light, heavy, and qalqala letters for the endings of each aya?
    - What are the top _k_ topics in the sura and their distribution? (topics include items like story of a Prophet or a past nation, laws, janna, nar, etc.)
    - What is the noun/verb/particle distribution of the sura?
    - How does the sura begin?
 Syntax: With disconnected letters or _hamd_ or _tasbih_ or something else?
 Semantics: What topic does it open with?